ranjeetabh/Stock_Market_Data_Analysis/README.md

 # Stock_Market_Data_Analysis

 This project focusses on analysing the stock market data for a particular time period for some specific stocks.
+Data is read and collected directly from internet using Pandas datareader.
+Stock data is collected for six major banking stocks namely Bank of America, Citigroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley and Wells Fargo using Yahoo Finance API.
+Exploratory data analysis is carried out for analyzing individual stock performances over a period of time.
+Various interactive plots are generated using Plotly and Cufflinks library.
+A linear regression model is also generated for estimating closing price of some stocks.